mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 "Image teaching" uses words and ideas.
 "Substance teaching" communicates by the way you live.

 The idea of right and wrong views is a relative construct.
 Meaning that any view is actually a wrong view.
 No view can be purely true, it is always colored and shaped by our perceptions of our vantage.
 Moving to a new vantage gives us a new view, and we will see things differently and cause us to question our initial view.
+View quality is also a factor.
+Some views are not of the same quality.
+In other words, it is possible that some views are more wrong, or more distorted, than others.
+The quality of our views can be improved.
+This is why right view is actually now view at all – the absence of al
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTIxMTQwNTY3LC02MjgzNTUzMzIsLTUwNz
+eyJoaXN0b3J5IjpbNjkzNDIwMDI3LC02MjgzNTUzMzIsLTUwNz
 I0MTA2OCwtMTQyNzczNDE4NywyNzY2MzM1NTgsMTM2NDIzMTgx
 Miw2Njg1ODU2MjgsNDQyNzE4MDU3LDc5NzA4ODg2NSw3NTM4Mj
 k1NjAsMTk5NzExNjA3MCwtMjA4NTc5OTk2Nyw0MzU4MTAzMjcs